-- Workshops to identify stakeholder data collection and data analysis gaps - Roundtable discussions with data scientists to develop interdisciplinary teams - Support for students and early career investigators, including attendance at bioinformatics and data science meetings
+- workshops to identify stakeholder data collection and data analysis gaps; - roundtable discussions with informaticians and engineers to develop interdisciplinary teams; and - support for students and early career investigators, including attendance at bioinformatics and data science meetings.

 Specific Aim 3: Education, training and outreach to develop a data-savvy workforce.